jahan-addison/cguard/README.md

 You can monitor the progresson [the project kanban boards](https://github.com/jahan-addison/fcrownguard/projects).

+## Details

+The query language of choice is currently [Xquery](https://www.w3.org/TR/xquery-31/). `libxqilla-dev` is currently required.
+I plan to build a virtual machine and bytecode engine quite similar to SQLite, such that querying the relational model is "free" from storage itself.

 ## Research

-I plan to support at least 2 engine types (probably in-memory and B+ tree).
-In addition, I am particularly interested in investigating alternatives to SQL, which in general I find unintuitive while modern breakthrough research exists.
+I am particularly interested in investigating alternatives to SQL for the relational model, which in general I find unintuitive while modern breakthrough research exists.

 Relevant papers on relational models: